jackeller/lcsStalker/README.md

 Show all information about currently played champion -
     rune list, masteries

-- Interface with Twitch API to show if a player is online
+- Twitch API - Show if a specific player is online
+- Twitch API - Show top 20 list of people playing league online

 ## Stack